 Direct costs relating to internally developed assets are capitalised once technical feasibility and economic viability have been established.
 These costs include co-worker costs and the costs of materials and services.
 Capitalisation of costs ceases when the asset is capable of operating as intended.

 During and after development, accumulated costs are reviewed for impairment against the benefits that the asset is expected to generate.
-Costs incurred prior to the establishment of technical feasibility and economic viability are expensed as incurred.
+Research costs and costs incurred prior to the establishment of technical feasibility and economic viability are expensed as incurred.